 How to Propagate Snake Plants

 Step 1: Remove your snake plant from the pot, and use your hands to gently remove the soil from the rhizomes (stems with protruding roots).

 Step 2: Use a sharp, clean gardening blade to separate the rhizomes.

 Step 3: Repot rhizomes into a new container with fresh soil.
 A larger container is best to give your plant room to grow.

 Most snake plants can be propagated this way without problems, but some varieties will lose their signature foliage markings when cutting leaves.
-If your snake plant has yellow edges (rather than the all-green variety), it's better to propagate by division to maintain its look.
+If your plant has yellow edges (rather than the all-green variety), it's better to propagate by division to maintain its special look.

 Step 1: Cut a leaf from your plant at a slight angle into three-inch sections.
 Take care to keep the sections in their original orientation until Step 3.